 Magic the Gathering Strategy and Deck Building Tips: A Complete Guide to Building a Magic Deck that Wins!
 Magic the Gathering is an amazing game to play.
 At its core it's a game of strategy, planning and execution.
 If you're deck is weak in strategy and you haven't planned correctly you'll never be able to execute a good game.
 If you're reading this book, then you've taken it upon yourself to learn exactly how to become a better player by learning Magic the Gathering strategy.
 And, by the end you will be.
 In this book you'll discover Magic the Gathering deck building tips and tricks that pro players use to build competitive decks.
 Through a specific set of strategies, that anyone can learn, you'll soon be able to increase your chances of winning.
 Guaranteed.
 Throughout each chapter, you'll learn key strategies that you can instantly use to build a better, more competitive deck.
 If you're looking to take your Magic the Gathering deck building skills to the next level, then this book is perfect for you.
 If you want to become a great Magic the Gathering player and learn the art of building a magic deck that rivals the most competitive opponent, then Grab your copy today.
 The key strategies await you.
 Inside You'll Discover - How to craft the optimal size deck - How much mana you should really include in your deck to harness the best advantage - What a mana curve is and why it so important to winning the game - A proven card selection strategy that increases your odds of drawing a great hand - Ways to construct a deck around key cards that can generate a win - Tips on developing a winning strategy for any type of deck - How a deck theme can work to your advantage and help you dominate your opponent - A break down of what exactly makes up a good card with numerous examples of good cards versus bad cards - Crucial game play tips you must consider if you want to win the game - And so much more!
 Grab your copy of this Magic the Gathering deck building and strategy guide today.
-Starting from the first chapter.

 Tiny House Articles